kevinfrydmanesqd/ece-2020-fall-webtech/02_Dependency_Management_Express/work.md

 # Dependency management & Express

-Using the code and repo from last module, convert everything to use `express` instead of doing routing and server setup manually
+Using the code and repo from last module, convert everything to use `express` instead of doing routing and server setup manually.
+You should have:
+  - `/` home page with description
+  - `/hello` page with the button and AJAX request for obtaining metrics

 Notes :